Then we set the table, the center of every southern gathering.

 But, we finally got around to the big event making her extremely happy.

-Usually, Elkanah, Debbie, and the girls (Hannah (17, Rebecca, 15,
+brother, Elkanah, his wife, Debbie, and their girls (Hannah, Rebecca,

-Our usual menu is:
+Our traditional menu is:

 Turkey